Control your WCR and optimise your financial autonomy

 You can do the calculation yourself using the following formula:

-- WCR = (amount of stocks in progress + amount of receivables in progress) – debts
+- WCR = (amount of stocks in progress + amount of receivables in progress) – liabilities

 How to better manage your WCR?

-WCR can depend on different elements.
-The main elements will be the period of receivables granted to customers and the period of payment set by suppliers.
-It is better to be paid before you pay to reduce your working capital requirement.
+WCR can vary according to different elements.
+The main elements will be the period of investment granted to customers and the payment period set by suppliers.
+It is better to get paid before you pay to reduce your working capital requirements.
 Also consider optimising your customer direct debit methods.

-The length of the company’s operating cycle can also have an influence.
-The longer it is, the higher the working capital requirement is likely to be.
+The length of the company’s operating cycle may also have an influence.
+The longer it takes, the higher the WCR is likely to be.

 How to finance your working capital requirement?

-However, if your working capital requirement turns out to be higher than 0, your company will need to find a means of financing.
-There are differents ways of financing working capital requirement:
+If, however, your working capital requirement turns out to be greater than 0, your business will need to find a means of financing.
+Different solutions are possible for financing working capital:

 - Negotiate an authorised bank overdraft if your WCR is low

-- Bring in equity capital if you have the possibility to do it
+- Provide equity if you are able to do so

-- Apply for a loan at your bank
+- Apply to your bank for a loan

-- Use debt collection methods such as cession dailly or factoring
+- Use debt collection methods such as assignment dailly or factoring

-Obviously, you will need to assess which option is the best, taking into account the amount of your working capital requirement and whether your financial needs are likely to be short, medium or long term.
+Obviously, you will need to assess which is the best option taking into account the amount of your WCR and especially whether your financial needs are likely to be short, medium or long term.